 Kiddy slide reconstruction and light tower

-2nd Parking lot created from an adjacent field
+2nd Parking lot was created from an adjacent field

 Duck paddle boat